 Observership opportunities are available for pre-med and medical students, residents, fellows and physicians.
 Observers

-watch the clinical evaluation and surgical treatment of infertile male and female patients, participate in andrology and gynecology research conferences and journal club and observe research in the Center for Reproductive Medicine.
+watch the clinical evaluation and surgical treatment of infertile male patients, participate in andrology research conferences and journal club and observe research in the Center for Reproductive Medicine.
 Appointments are made through the Cleveland Clinic International Center for four to eight weeks.